Keruspe/GPaste/README.md

 * upload the active item to a pastebin service (using wgetpaste)
 * launch the graphical tool

-A simple CLI interface is provided: `gpaste`, with two subcommands: `gpaste settings` which makes the preferences utility pop, `gpaste applet` which starts the status icon in your notification area and `gpaste app-indicator` which starts the unity application indicator.
+A simple CLI interface is provided: `gpaste-client`, with three subcommands: `gpaste-client ui` which makes the graphical tool pop, `gpaste-client applet` which starts the status icon in your notification area and `gpaste-client app-indicator` which starts the unity application indicator.

 A native gnome-shell extension is provided.

-/!\ Don't forget to run `gpaste dr` aka `gpaste daemon-reexec` after upgrading GPaste to activate new functionalities ;)
+/!\ Don't forget to run `gpaste-client dr` aka `gpaste-client daemon-reexec` after upgrading GPaste to activate new functionalities ;)

-You can then run `gpaste daemon-version` to check the correct daemon is now running.
+You can then run `gpaste-client daemon-version` to check the correct daemon is now running.

 Steps to install it after cloning (skip the `./autogen.sh` part if you're building it from a tarball):